-] HEREBY CERTIFY that, on the day of , 19 ,

-21 , in the Province of British Columbia,

-(whose identity has been proved by the evidence on

-oath of , who is) personally known to me,

-appeared before me and acknowledged to me that he is the of

-, and that he is the person

-who subscribed his name to the annexed instrument as of the said

-and affixed the seal of the

-to the said Instrument, that he was first duly authorized to subscribe his name as aforesaid, and affix the said scal to the said Instrument, and that such corporation is legally entitled to hold and dispose of land in the Province of British Columbia.
+I HEREBY CERTIFY that, on the day of .
+19 21 , in the Province of British Columbia, (whose identity has been proved by the evidence on oath of , who is) personally known to me, appeared before me and acknowledged to me that he is the , and that he is the person who subscribed his name to the annexed instrument as and affixed the seal of the to the said Instrument, that he was first duly authorized to subscribe his name as aforesaid, and affix the said seal to the said Instrument, and that such corporation is legally entitled to hold and dispuse of land in the Province of British Columbia.

-IN TESTIMONY whereof 1 have hereunto set my Hand and Seal of Office, at in the Province of British Columbia, this day of one thousand nine hundred and
+IN TESTIMONY whereof I have hereunto set my Hand and Seal of Office, in the Province of British Columbia, this day of one thousand nine hundred and of the said